-If you cannot pay the full amount shown on line 57 when you file, you may ask to make monthly installment payments.
-However, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 16, 2001, even if your request to pay in installments is granted.
+If you cannot pay the full amount shown on line 56, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2002.
 To limit the interest and penalty charges, pay as much of the tax as possible when you file.